KshshVrma/JavaScript-Basic-Projects/easy/tic_tac_toe/README.md

 ## Tic Tac Toe

 ### Problem Statement
-Create a tic tac toe game that can take alternate inputs with click on boxes for X & O.
+Create a tic tac toe game that can take alternate inputs with click on boxes for X & O with sound effects.

 ### Description
 The tic tac toe game should have a hash board and each box take a respective move of player alternativaly.